Myself4626/ucore/README.md

 In general, the Universal Blue project has been working to streamline various aspects of our builds.
 In several areas this means we've cut back on images which do not have significant use, or otherwise found ways to build fewer images.

-For uCore, this means we are dropping builds of `fedora-coreos` images and reducing number of `ucore*` images by including ZFS in all `ucore*` images both nvidia and non-nvidia.
+For uCore, this means we are dropping builds of `fedora-bootc` images and reducing number of `ucore*` images by including ZFS in all `ucore*` images both nvidia and non-nvidia.

 Existing tag structure for ZFS specific images will contine to work.
 The difference is that users running any